bakaphp/kanvas-ecosystem-api/README.md

 - CRM: leads, deals, pipelines
 - Workflow: connecting your app with others

-The idea is that, instead of developing these solutions yourself, you can install our ecosystem in your workspace and complement your existing backend-as-a-service.
-With our specific modules, you don't have to redevelop them - you can simply use them ;)
+With Kanvas Niche, you can install our ecosystem in your workspace and optimize the development of headless apps with faster development times and more reliable performance without having to rewrite existing backend code.

+To get started, check out our documentation and installation instructions.
+If you have any questions or feedback, don't hesitate to get in touch with our team.

 Todo:
 - [x] Ecosystem (in progress)